Great metal Goddess, mined from deepest earth,

 Her motion, like a gull, swooping and soaring upon the sky,

-I can’t but help to wipe a tear from the corner of my eye.
+I can’t help but wipe a tear from the corner of my eye.

 Bathing such a beauty, soaping, scrubbing smooth steel skin,